Budapest Hungary Travel Guide

 While Budapest is generally safe, certain areas have historically presented more challenges.
 Exercise general caution, as you'd in any large city, specifically late at night.

-Getting travel insurance is strongly suggested for all travelers visiting Budapest.
+Travel insurance is highly recommended for all travelers visiting Budapest.
 A policy should offer comprehensive coverage for various unforeseen events.

-Coverage for hospitalization, visits to the doctor, prescription medications, and medical evacuation in an emergency.
+Coverage for hospitalization, visits to the doctor, prescription medications, and emergency medical evacuation.

 Coverage for non-refundable expenses if your trip is cut short or canceled due to unforeseen circumstances.